sumedhekaru/Analyzing-Neighborhoods/README.md

-This is a data science project to find the best neighborhood to live in a faraway city.
+This is a data science project to find the best neighborhood to live in a far away city.
 This project deals with unlabeled data, due to that reason I used an unsupervised algorithm, namely the K-mean algorithm.
 This project is an excellent example of how effective the K-mean algorithm clustering unlabeled data.

 ## 1. Introduction - Five Ws